Nguyen101/Cyber-Security-Projects/README.md

 # Cyber-Security-Projects
-This repo is a collection of cyber security projects to ddisplay my knowledge within cyber security
+This repo is a collection of cyber security projects to display my knowledge within cyber security

 # Objectives
 ## 1. Network / Blue team